 Born in London on July 16, 1928, Anita Brookner studied history at King’s College, London, and received a Ph.D. in art history at the Courtauld Institute.
 She spent some time in Paris doing post-graduate studies and in 1967–1968 was the first woman to serve as Slade Professor at Cambridge University.
 From 1977 to 1988 she was a Reader at the Courtauld Institute and in 1990 was elected a Fellow of King’s College.

-Brookner, who has said she does not wish to be “ghettoized,” deplores any “Jewish eagerness to reclaim lost souls.”
-Instead she prefers to be known as an “English” writer and has indeed achieved fame and recognition as one of the most accomplished writers of English fiction.
+Brookner, who said she did not wish to be “ghettoized,” deplored any “Jewish eagerness to reclaim lost souls.”
+Instead she preferred to be known as an “English” writer and indeed achieved fame and recognition as one of the most accomplished writers of English fiction.
 She is known for her elegant turn of phrase and elegiac description of mood, often a deep well of inner loneliness.
-She initially gained eminence in the field of art history, with a passionate espousal of French eighteenth century painters such as Watteau, Greuze and David.
+She initially gained eminence in the field of art history, with a passionate espousal of French eighteenth-century painters such as Watteau, Greuze, and David.
 Yet few of her readers are aware of her Jewish background.

-Many writers in Britain have been made to feel uncomfortable with their Jewishness, so it is hardly surprising to find that Brookner rarely writes overtly about Jews.
+Many writers in Britain have been made to feel uncomfortable with their Jewishness, so it is hardly surprising to find that Brookner rarely wrote overtly about Jews.
 Yet her characters are often refugees who inhabit the outsider’s world of St Johns Wood.
 They may even have arrived as children on a train from Germany during the war (Latecomers).
 In Brookner’s first novel, A Start in Life (1981), Ruth Weiss’s grandmother has “a sad European past,” is surrounded by the dark, heavy pieces of furniture brought from Berlin and enjoys, as a source of warmth and security, the food she knew back home—buttermilk, rye bread, caraway seeds, cucumbers.
 John Skinner has highlighted Brookner’s concern with food, seeing the shared meal as a form of communion (The Fictions of Anita Brookner: Illusions of Romance, 1992).
 A Jewish critic would have no difficulty in also perceiving the significance of food as the primary achievement of the nurturing Jewish mother.
 The Jewish father’s duty, on the other hand, is to provide spiritual sustenance (in Brookner’s novels, via the book).
 In many of her fictions, the steady father-figure is a kindly bookseller who, significantly, learned his trade and acquired his stock in Europe, in the old country.
 The Weiss family has not yet become much Anglicized (Georg is now George, as Meyer becomes May in Visitors.)
 The alienated and introspective narrator is forty-year-old Dr. Ruth Weiss, her carefully chosen name suggesting both the biblical Ruth “amid the alien corn” and the purity of the innocent Snow-White (Weiss).
-Ruth’s initiation in this Bildungsroman begins with a meal in a Paris restaurant where “for the very first time she ate lobster, forbidden on her father’s side” (a reference to the laws of kashrut which prohibit shellfish).
+Ruth’s initiation in this Bildungsroman begins with a meal in a Paris restaurant where “for the very first time she ate lobster, forbidden on her father’s side” (a reference to the laws of The Jewish dietary laws delineating the permissible types of food and methods of their preparation.kashrut which prohibit shellfish).

 Brookner’s later novels disguise most reference to Jewishness, but in Family and Friends, after Sofka’s death, her son impulsively covers his mother’s looking-glass (a Jewish custom after a death) and recites from Proverbs 31.10: “What a rare find is a capable wife!”
 In A Family Romance, the assimilated matriarch, Toni Ferber, is nonetheless angry when her daughter-in-law attempts to have a Catholic mass said for her son.
 Bryan Cheyette comments that “with even Anita Brookner making explicit the Jewishness of her characters in A Family Romance … the future seems full of promise for British Jewish writing” (“Moroseness and Englishness,” The Jewish Quarterly, Spring 1995).